 Cybersecurity, also commonly referred to as Information Security, is a concern that grows at the same accelerated rate as the continued global growth of IT infrastructures.
 Upwards of 50% of economic growth in the ten years leading up to 2005 was related directly to information system adoption (Bhatia 57).
 As more private companies and government institutes lean on IT infrastructure, the importance of cybersecurity grows.
 In recent times, information systems continue to become ever more inter-connected with systems across organizational boundaries.

 This paper addresses the pros and cons of information sharing in general, with a specific look at the newly emerging field of cybersecurity information sharing.
-Cybersecurity information is inherently sensitive, and the illicit use of this data can passively expose and lead to the compromise existing information systems.
+Cybersecurity information is inherently sensitive, and the illicit use of this data can passively expose and lead to the compromise of existing information systems.
 The implications of sharing cybersecurity data across organizational boundaries are dramatic.
 Sharing this data helps organizations detect and respond to incidents, but also introduces new attack vectors that can become incidents in and of themselves.

 Background on Cybersecurity Information Sharing